fenbf/cpp17features/readme.md

 New versions of the if and switch statements for C++: `if (init; condition)` and `switch (init; condition)`.

-This should simplyfy the code.
-For example previously you had to write:
+This should simplify the code.
+For example, previously you had to write:

 ```cpp
 {